kellermaloney/ucc-bicker/README.md

 4. Reduces the average mean score.
    - This has a psychological effect on the membership during discussions.
 The club will be less excited about a bickeree with a low normalized score despite a high relative score.

-NOTE: FEEL FREE TO ADJUST THE PROCESS OF NORMALIZATION TO SUIT YOUR NEEDS, OR IGNORE THAT COLUMN ALL TOGETHER!

 ## Input Format

+The _input scores CSV_ file should have the following columns:

+- `member_email`: the email address of the member
+- `bickeree_number`: the number of the bickeree being scores
+- `score`: the score given by the member to the bickeree

-The input CSV file should have the following columns:
+The _input members CSV_ file should have the following columns:

+- `member_email`: the email address of the member
-- Email Address of member
+- `member_name`: the name of the member

-- Bickeree Number
-- Score
-- Gender
+The _input bickerees CSV_ file should have the following columns:

+- `bickeree_number`: the number of the bickeree, used for scoring
+- `bickeree_name`: the name of the bickeree
+- `bickeree_gender`: the gender of the bickeree (0 for male, 1 for female, 2 for neither).

 ## Output Format

-The output CSV file will have the following columns:
+The _output CSV_ file will have the following columns:

-- Bickeree Number
-- Average Raw Score
-- Average Normalized Score
+- `bickeree_number`: the number of the bickeree, used for scoring
+- `bickeree_name`: the name of the bickeree
+- `bickeree_gender`: the gender of the bickeree
+- `score`: the unweighted average score received by this bickeree
+- `weighted_score`: the weighted average calculated from "unfairness" scores as explained above
+- `member_lowest_score`: the name of the member who gave out the lowest score
-- All Scores (and the member who gave the score)
+- `member_highest_score`: the name of the member who gave out the highest score
-- Lowest Score/Member Name
-- Highest Score/Member Name
-- Scores Standard Deviation
+- `rank`/`percentile`: the overall rank and overall percentile for this bickeree
+- `rank_by_gender`/`percentile_by_gender`: the overall rank and overall percentile for this bickeree, seperated by gender.

 The program also outputs the average male and female scores, the 5 lowest and highest scoring members.

 ## Notes

-- The normalization process is only applied if a member has completed a minimum number of bicker conversations, as defined by `NORMALIZATION_MINIMUM`.
 - Scores for non-binary individuals are not normalized in the current version of the script.